National Assembly for Wales: GlossaryTop

 Committee of the Regions: A political assembly based in Brussels comprised of representatives from local and regional authorities across the European Union that is consulted on European Union policy development and legislation relevant to the local and regional level.
 Wales has four representatives within the UK delegation of 48 (24 full and 24 alternate Members): two from the Assembly and two from the Welsh Local Government Association.

-Committee of the whole Assembly: This is when legislation is considered in detail at Stage 2 proceedings by all Assembly Members rather than just by those elected to a committee.
+Committee of the whole Assembly: This is when amendments to a Bill are considered at Stage 2 proceedings by all Assembly Members, rather than just by those elected to a particular committee.

 Commission: See Assembly Commission

 Consent Motions: See Legislative Consent Motions

 Consultation: Public consultation means asking members of the public for their views on a particular issue.
 This can be done by asking people to write to the Assembly setting out what they think about a particular issue.
 This is called a "Call for evidence".
 Anyone can respond to a call for evidence, in writing, through videos or in an audio form (giving written and digital information to a committee).